DNA Unzipping Transition: Abstract

 \section{Abstract}

 { This review focuses on the force-induced unzipping transition of double-stranded DNA.
 It begins with a brief history of DNA melting, which emerged alongside the growth of the field of molecular biology, juxtaposed with the advancements in physics during the same post-World War II period.
-The earlier theories of melting of DNA were based on the Ising model and its modifications, but gradually moved towards polymer-based models.
+The earlier theories of melting of DNA were based on the Ising model and its modifications, but gradually moved toward polymer-based models.
 The idea of force-induced unzipping was first introduced in 1999 as a cooperative mechanism for breaking base pairs without the need for temperature changes.
-The paper discusses several subsequent developments addressing different aspects of the unzipping transition.}
+The paper discusses several subsequent developments addressing different aspects of the unzipping transition.\\[8pt] {\it For EPJ B Topical issue: ``100 glorious years of the Ising model"}.}